lsu-ddem/intro-to-esports/content/7- Entertainment Research/5_Lesson_5/_index.en.md

 <Name First Last><Email><work#>

+## Unit Description:
+This lesson introduces students to a wide variety of design aspects and meaning, such as patterns in costume design, or common camera techniques and their impact.

 ## Lesson

 ### Objective(s):

-This lesson introduces students to a wide variety of design aspects, and their corresponding meaning and impact.
+Students will be versed on a number of camera techniques and their emphasis and impact on media.

 ### Overview: